Poland: Best of Eastern Europe

 We will then move further afield within the Biebrza National Park, heading south from Goniadz, we will explore the area known as Długa Luka.
 This is a real highlight spot in the national park as it is regarded as the best place to see Aquatic Warbler.
 The simple boardwalk trail here should give us excellent views of this species but, like all warblers, they often require patience to get the best views.
 While here we will also look for a range of other species such as Little Bittern, Western Marsh Harrier, Montagu’s Harrier, Bluethroat, Thrush Nightingale, Barred Warbler, Common Grasshopper Warbler, Sedge Warbler, Savi’s Warbler, Great Grey Shrike, and Common Rosefinch.

 Another excellent area that we will visit in the southern section on Biebrza Marshes is at Brzostowo.
 This is a fantastic site for breeding cranes, waterfowl, shorebirds (waders), and terns with common species including Black-necked Grebe, Black Stork, White-tailed Eagle, Common Crane, Ruff, Little Gull, White-winged Tern, Whiskered Tern, and Ortolan Bunting.
-There is also a chance of rarer species being found, including Red-necked Grebe, Lesser Spotted Eagle, Greater Spotted Eagle, Montagu’s Harrier, Northern Goshawk, Marsh Sandpiper, and Caspian Tern.
+There is also a chance of rarer species being found, including Red-necked Grebe, Lesser Spotted Eagle, Greater Spotted Eagle, Montagu’s Harrier, Eurasian Goshawk, Marsh Sandpiper, and Caspian Tern.
 This part of the wider site is definitely worth concentrating plenty of time on.

 As mentioned above, this site is not all about the wetland habitats and we will also explore birch forests within the national park for Black Woodpecker, Grey-headed Woodpecker, White-backed Woodpecker, and Lesser Spotted Woodpecker.
 Here we may also find passerines such as Collared Flycatcher or Thrush Nightingale.
 While in the grassland areas between the forest patches we have a good chance of finding Black Grouse, Bluethroat, Citrine Wagtail, Whinchat, Northern Wheatear, Montagu’s Harrier, and Great Grey Shrike.